DevManoj19/mwh_bi/README.md

 Controllers & Resolution

 📡 Libraries Explored
-py-did: DID creation and resolution
+py-did – DID creation and resolution

-didkit, identity.com: Optional external integrations
+didkit, identity.com – Optional external integrations

 📌 Example Use Case
 Researcher logs in using a self-sovereign DID.